 (b) a drug or other substance capable of intoxicating a person;

-officer means an authorised officer or a police officer;

 prohibited article means a prohibited drug or a prohibited plant as those terms are defined in the Misuse of Drugs Act 1981 section 3(1);

 weapon means a controlled weapon or a prohibited weapon as those terms are defined in the Weapons Act 1999 section 3.

+[Section 112 amended by No. 49 of 2010 s.
+68.]

+113A.
+Approval for purposes of this Division

+(1) The CEO may approve a person or class of persons for the purposes of this Division if the CEO is satisfied that the person has, or persons belonging to that class have, the experience and training that the CEO considers necessary for the proper exercise of the powers conferred by this Division.

+(2) An approval under subsection (1) —

+(a) must be in writing; and

+(b) may be subject to such conditions as the CEO considers appropriate; and

+(c) may be revoked at any time.

+[Section 113A inserted by No. 49 of 2010 s.
+69.]

 113. Prerequisites for exercise of power

-(1) The powers conferred by this Division may be exercised by an authorised officer only if —
+(1) A power conferred by this Division may be exercised by an authorised officer only if —

 (a) the child concerned —